Advertising has been around for a long time. In fact, the first paid advertisement was a Coca-Cola ad in a French newspaper in 1836.

 That's what makes banner images ads so powerful.
 You know the saying, "a picture is worth a thousand words" – well, it's true that you can communicate much more quickly with visual stimuli.

-Since most credit union homepages are built with a space for a banner image, it's easy to implement these large, hard-to-miss advertisements.
+Since most credit union or bank homepages are built with a space for a banner image, it's easy to implement these large, hard-to-miss advertisements.

-But adding a banner image to your site is not the advice I'm giving here because most credit unions are already doing it.
+But adding a banner image to your site is not the advice I'm giving here because most are already doing it.

 My advice is to put even more emphasis on these ads.

-Most credit unions will put their most recent promotion there, or maybe include a few different promotions in a rotating banner image, and leave it.
+Most credit unions and banks will put their most recent promotion there, or maybe include a few different promotions in a rotating banner image, and leave it.

 But there should be more attention given to the performance of these advertisements.
 Here are a few ways to get more from your banner image ads: